Read the part I of this off the beaten path adventure story here.

 Payments are in the local currency Colones.
 You can buy around 570 Colones for 1 US dollar and 675 Colones for 1 Euro.
 The “World currency” US dollars are also widely accepted not only in a market and streets but also in any shop.
 You will receive Colones as change though.
-Colones are very colorful currency.
+Colones are a very colorful currency.
 It is very different from the most of the World’s banknotes.
 Faces of important people are only on one side.
 The opposite side of banknotes is full of wildlife elements.
 This includes hummingbirds, sloths, sharks, monkeys, and others.
 This points to the main value of Costa Rica – its nature and wildlife.

 From the highway to off the beaten path

-After the breakfast we stuffed the car with our baggage and left for 7-hour road trip, heading to the wild.
+After breakfast we stuffed the car with our baggage and left for a 7-hour road trip, heading to the wild.
 This long it takes to get from San José to the remotest place of Costa Rica – Osa peninsula.
 The first destination is one of the wildest places not only in Costa Rica but also in the World – Drake Bay.
 It is truly off the beaten path.
 There are three ways to get there: by plane, by boat and by car.
 We took the longest one by the car on Pan American highway.

 Driving on the highway is not the most interesting part of the journey anywhere.
 This was not an exception.
 It seemed like a never-ending story to get to the place called Chacarita.
 This place is the last one on the way to Drake Bay where you can fuel your car.
 Trying to understand indices on the old US made filling tank we used this did not miss this last chance.

 At Chacarita we turned on the road leading to Drake Bay.
 The landscape soon changed a lot.
 For some kilometers, there was still an asphalted road.
 Yet, we went deeper and deeper off the beaten path.
 Lush green forest and orange-red bare soil exposures changed each other.
 Finally, the asphalted road ended and began what had to begin – off-road.
-This road of around 40 kilometers (25 miles) could be called kind of gravel road.
+This road of around 40 kilometers (25 miles) could be called a kind of gravel road.
 It was full of potholes where, if you are not cautious enough, even the strongest car could lose all its wheels.
 That’s why average speed on it did not exceed 10 – 20 km (6-12 miles) per hour.
 Quite often it dropped to the tempo of a casual walker.

 You can reach this off the beaten path place by car only in the dry season.
-The dry season in Costa Rica lasts from the late November to the late April.
+The dry season in Costa Rica lasts from the late November to late April.
 You have to cross at least five rivers on your way, and you don’t want to drown your car.
-Note that even the fullest insurance does not cover car’s drowning there.
+Note that even the fullest insurance does not cover the car’s drowning there.
 For sure, they have a bad experience with this.
 Locals say that during the rainy season these rivers turn into small Amazons.
 The water level is the highest in October and November.

 It was the end of January.
 Still, we first crossed all these rivers by foot to get an idea, where the shallowest sites are.
-For this purpose, our Chicago friend Janis with his new “amphibian sandals” was of an excellent use.
+For this purpose, our Chicago friend Janis with his new “amphibian sandals” was of excellent use.

 Janis’ new task of checking the rivers seemed to be very useful to help him to acclimatize faster.
 His opinion was a bit different what made the situation even funnier.